uitstor/uitstor/docs/gateway/nas.md

 > NAS gateway is deprecated and will be removed in future, no more fresh deployments are supported.

 MinIO Gateway adds Amazon S3 compatibility to NAS storage.
-You may run multiple minio instances on the same shared NAS volume as a distributed object gateway.
+You may run multiple uitstor instances on the same shared NAS volume as a distributed object gateway.

 ## Support

 Gateway implementations are frozen and are not accepting any new features.
-Please reports any bugs at <https://github.com/minio/minio/issues> .
+Please reports any bugs at <https://github.com/uitstor/uitstor/issues> .
 If you are an existing customer please login to <https://subnet.min.io> for production support.

 ## Run MinIO Gateway for NAS Storage